Head of Mathematics Mr M Smith

 Mathematics is the means of looking at the patterns that make up God's world and the intricate and beautiful ways in which they are constructed and realised.
 Numeracy is the means of making that knowledge useful.
 Mathematics contributes to the school curriculum by developing students’ abilities to:

 • Think creatively to solve problems

 • Handle data

 • Form links between other subjects such as Science, Geography, Technology and Music

-Mathematical thinking is important for all members of a modern society as a habit of mind for its use in the workplace, business and finance; and for personal decision-making.
+Mathematical thinking is important for all members of a modern society and delivers a perspective on cultural capital complementary to other subjects.
+As a habit of mind its use in the workplace, business and finance; and for personal decision-making is unparalleled.
 The subject transcends cultural boundaries and its importance is universally recognised.
-Mathematics helps us to understand and change the world.
+Mathematics helps us to understand and to change the world.

 Year 2016 2017 2018 2019

 National figure 63% 61% 60% 60%